 Someone else mentioned that the temptation to cheat is related to a certain self-validation: “if someone wants to sleep with me, then I must be lovable.”

 There seem to be many reasons why people cheat, but whatever it is that leads to adultery, the first step is always being open to the possibility that you could be with someone other than your partner.

 That is why the first measure to counteract the urge must always be to recognize that the urge is there, and to make it clear to yourself as to the WHY it is there in the first place.

 The next important step after that is to always re-connect with your partner having this WHY in mind.

 I also think that you should, as a ground-rule – and this advice is mainly directed towards men – immediately cut off any thoughts and fantasies towards a potential cheating partner.

-If you are able maintain a strong bond and healthy sex-life with your partner, even when “life” happens and everything turns into a routine, then you will minimize the chances that cheating will ever happen.
+If you can maintain a strong bond and healthy sex-life with your partner, even when “life” happens and everything turns into a routine, then you will minimize the chances that cheating will ever happen.

-Because the real secret of a healthy long term relationship is to NOT fall into routine.
+Because the real secret of a healthy long term relationship is to NOT fall into a routine.